harness/developer-hub/release-notes/platform.md

 - UI changes were implemented to support enabling or disabling Delegate run-as-root capabilities.
 (DEL-4836)

 - When NG LDAP authorization is 'disabled', all LDAP SSO-linked Harness User Groups don't sync in NG.
-They sync with the users from LDAP when the LDAP settings have authorization enabled.​ (PL-27954)​
+They sync with the users from LDAP when the LDAP settings have authorization enabled.
+(PL-27954)

 ###### Fixed issues